 For the Alaska filming, I had been advised by the producers to pack for rain, which is frequent in the region in mid-summer.
 “We’ll film regardless of the weather,” they informed me.
-So my carry-on bag contained a parka and a waxed hat I tracked down at L.L.
+So my carry-on bag contained a parka, a bright wool sweater and a waxed hat I tracked down at L.L.
 Bean, expecting the conditions to be soggy.

-Michael Portillo, who was quite charming and an excellent interviewer, is quite the peacock.
+Michael Portillo, a former minister of Parliament, was quite charming, and an excellent interviewer.
+He is also quite the peacock.
 Check out the program’s website and you’ll see he owns a whole wardrobe of candy-colored sports jackets.

 A nice incident that didn’t make it into the segment occurred when Michael asked me how Eliza Scidmore would have traveled to Alaska, since there were no railroads at the time.

-I happened to know, from my research at the Library of Congress, that the “Appleton’s Guide-Book” that he referred to repeatedly throughout the series had a pocket in the back inside flap containing a beautiful colored fold-out map of the Alaska steamer route in the 1880s.
-He was thrilled to find it.
+I happened to know, from my research at the Library of Congress, that the “Appleton’s Guide-Book” that Michael referred to repeatedly throughout the series had a pocket in the back inside flap containing a beautiful colored fold-out map of the Alaska steamer route in the 1880s.
+Michael opened the book and was thrilled to find it.

 Alas, the segment got left on the cutting room floor for lack of time in the 30-minute program.